prolifixs/ROKOmoji.Emoji.Keyboard.App-Android/README.md

-# ROKOMoji
-Build your own Android custom keyboard

-## About ROKOmoji
+# ROKOmoji Emoji Keyboard App (Android)
-Create your own custom keyboard with ROKO Labs!
-We've open sourced our emoji keyboard app so you can easily build your own emoji and sticker keyboard app to promote your company and brand.
+Create your own Custom Emoji Keyboard App for free with ROKO Labs!
+We've open sourced our emoji keyboard app you can easily build your own to promote your company and brand!

-The application is utilizing ROKO Mobi - http://roko.mobi - Stickers SDK to manage your keyboard and see analytics, all for free!
+The application also utilizes ROKO Mobi Stickers SDK - http://roko.mobi/stickers - which will help you manage your iMessage Sticker App through:

+1. In-depth sticker analytics and reporting
+2. Upload and send stickers and GIFS straight to your emoji keyboard app w/o submitting another build to Apple
+3. It's all free!

 Should you have any questions or concerns, feel free to email us at help@rokolabs.com

+## Custom Keyboard App Features
+No need to spend time creating features from scratch or paying for a developer.
+Our open-sourced app includes multiple types of custom app features.

+1. Multiple sticker packs supported within one app
+2. User onboarding experience in app
+3. Logo branding
+4. Static and animated stickers
+5. Stickers can be sent in email, messenger, SMS, and more!

+Want to see these features in action?
+Then check out ROKOmoji in the Google Play store.

 ## Android Project Settings
 Import project in Android studio: